kaloyan-marinov/resources-on-various-topics/2018-10-11-hh-mm-jack-diederich-stop-writing-classes.md

    [but] the signature of "this shouldn't be a class" is that it has 2 methods, one of which is `__init__`.

-   Anyitime you start aliasing your classes to just instantiate them once, use them once, and then throw them away, in your brain you should be thinking,
+   Anytime you start aliasing your classes to just instantiate them once, use them once, and then throw them away, in your brain you should be thinking,
    "Oh, I can refactor that - it can be simpler!
 Much simpler!"